 1. Spend some time and scan through your erotic history.
 Then pick one or two Peak Erotic Experiences – these are the moments when sex was the hottest, most satisfying, most fulfilling for you.
 Allow yourself to focus on those “off the charts” memories – even if they were with an ex, even if they were a long time ago.

 2. Remember these experiences in vivid detail.
+Think about all the elements that made these experiences so pleasurable.
 Recall the situation that led up to the encounter, the environment, the mood, the smells.
 What were you wearing?
 What language did your lover use?
 What happened?
+Consider the environment (where were you? was there a risk of being discovered? ), the sensual aspects (smells, sounds, tastes, kinds of erotic touch) and the interpersonal elements (was there a power dynamic? forbidden lust? longing building up for months?)
 The more vivid your memory, the more effective your map will be to creating more sex like this in the future.

 3. Pick 3 qualities that you want to experience more of.
 Write them down.
 Then, you can share with your lover or not, your choice.
 What is important now is to actively create the conditions that will allow more fulfilling sex in the future.
 By naming what worked for you in the past, you are poised to recreate those turn-ons in the future.